cloudfoundry/java-buildpack-memory-calculator/README.md

 The buildpack provides the following inputs to the memory calculator:

 * the total memory available to the application,
+* an optional head room (a percentage of the total memory available, default 0) which should _not_ be allocated,
 * an estimate of the number of threads that will be used by the application,
 * an estimate of the number of classes that will be loaded,
 * the type of JVM pool used in the calculation ('permgen' for Java 7 and 'metaspace' for Java 8 and later),